pulp/plugin_template/README.md

                         list, a separate stage will run a specific performance test file for each entry in the list.
 Otherwise, all performance tests will be run together.

+  test_released_plugin_with_next_pulpcore_release
+                        Include a cron job that tests the latest released version of the plugin to see if it is compatible with pulpcore's master branch.
+This helps ensure that pulpcore is following the deprecation policy for the plugin API.

   test_s3               Include s3 job for running tests using [minio](https://github.com/minio/minio)
                         to emulate S3.